Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Advanced Parts of the Task
 - First Script is in file 100-lets_move and it moves all files beginning with an uppercase letter to the directory /tmp/u.

+- Second Script is in file 101-clean_emacs and it deletes all files in the current working directory that end with the character ~.